 Invasive aquatic species like variable milfoil, zebra mussels, and water chestnut plants cling to boats and trailers and are often spread unknowingly from lake to lake.
-Exotic aquatic infestations in lakes and ponds are undesirable because they make recreation in and on the water dangerous and unpleasant, disrupt the ecological balance of these water bodies, reduce shoreline property values, and are difficult and expensive to control.
+Invasive aquatic infestations in lakes and ponds are undesirable because they make recreation in and on the water dangerous and unpleasant, disrupt the ecological balance of these water bodies, reduce shoreline property values, and are difficult and expensive to control.

-PLIA Lake Hosts, armed with pamphlets and information, greet boaters at various public boat access points around the lake and offer to inspect incoming boats and trailers, and to demonstrate techniques for proper cleaning of boating equipment.
+PLIA Lake Hosts, armed with pamphlets and information, greet boaters at various public boat access points around the lake and offer to inspect incoming boats, trailers, and equipment, as well as to demonstrate techniques for proper cleaning of boating equipment.
 As of 2016, Lake Hosts are also greeting campers and visitors arriving with watercraft at the State Park.
-The diagram above indicates the many points where invasive “hitchkikers” may lurk.
-The most effective way of eliminating this hazard is to follow these “Clean, Drain, and Dry” instructions recommended by the NH Lakes Association:
+The diagram below indicates the many points where invasive “hitchhikers” may lurk.
+The most effective way of eliminating this hazard is to follow these “Clean, Drain, and Dry” instructions recommended by NH LAKES:

 Before boating again, dry the boat, trailer, and other equipment and recreational gear that has come in contact with water.
 At least five days of drying time is recommended.
 And, if possible, rinse your boat and gear off after every use – the hotter and higher the pressure of the water, the better.
 Ensure that rinse water does not enter surface waters.
 (Commercial hot water car washes work well.)

 You can be a part of this crucial program of the PLIA.
 Find out about trainings and volunteer opportunities by sending an email with your contact information, along with how you would like to help, to Info@PawtuckawayLake.com.
 We will also be happy to answer any questions you may have.
-The lake will thank you!
+If you are unable to volunteer but would like to make a donation to the Pawtuckaway Lake program you can use the NH Lakes Lake Host Charitable Giving link.
+When you choose Pawtuckaway Lake Improvement your contribution goes directly to us for our paid Lake Host payroll.The lake will thank you!